Treatments for AERD

 Getting the Right Treatment

-Unfortunately, it is common for AERD (Samter's Triad) patients to be treated by doctors who are not familiar with the best treatments for the disease.
-Often patients are treated with antihistamines, allergy shots, or antibiotics.
-These treatments alone are not likely to help significantly.
+Unfortunately, it is common for AERD patients to be treated by doctors who are not familiar with the best treatments for the disease.
+Some patients are treated for years with antihistamines or allergy shots, which have limited benefit for AERD.
 Others endure repeated bursts of oral steroids in between sinus surgeries.
 The best thing you can do to improve your quality of life is find an expert.

 Finding what works best for you can be a frustrating process of trial and error, but hang in there!
 There's no single treatment that works for everyone, but the below guidelines may be helpful.